-Growth hacking remains a powerful tool and a mindset in the hands of startups and low-budget businesses – or really anyone who doesn’t want to see their money wasted.
+Growth hacking remains a powerful tool and a mindset in the hands of startups and businesses with limited budgets, including agencies that work for them, like startup marketing agencies and SaaS marketing agencies.

 If I wanted to compress this whole article into one sentence it would be: